mbeddr/mps-platform-docs/src/doc/docs/mps_internal/threads/index.md

     }
     ```

-### Showing a notification with information from the model
+### Showing a Notification With Information From the Model

 In this example, additional information is shown to the user through a [top-level notification](https://plugins.jetbrains.com/docs/intellij/notifications.html#top-level-notifications-balloons) (balloon).